shov/wordpress-laradock/README.md

 The first step is cover (inject) an existing project / empty folder (of a project that will be implemented in a time) with the scripts.

-`./scripts/cover-a-project.sh ~/path/to/your/project`
+`./scripts/cover-a-project.sh ~/path/to/your/wordpress-project`

-Then if everything went smoothly get the project directory and place `/.env` file from the example:
+Then if everything went smoothly get the project directory and check `/scripts/.env` file

-`cp ./scripts/.env-example ./scripts/.env`

 Notice that if you about set up local environment, before install edit `.env` file.
 Set `EMIT_LOCAL_SSL=1` to get certs to use `https://localhost`, also change project name, email for emit etc. To turn on possibility of using XDebug, set `XDEBUG=1`.
 Check out WP version, if you need to install some specific, change it so.